-To assess the notifiability of a transaction in any jurisdiction, the first step will always be to determine whether the deal has been structured as a reportable transaction within the definition of the applicable national merger control laws of each jurisdiction.
+To assess the notifiability of a transaction in any jurisdiction, one must first determine whether the deal structure constitutes a reportable transaction within the applicable national merger control laws of each jurisdiction.
 Jurisdictions typically take one of two broad approaches with regard to defining a reportable transaction.
-They will watch for acquisitions that either confer control upon an acquiring company or represent an acquisition of voting rights above a particular threshold level.
+They will watch for acquisitions that confer control upon an acquiring company or result in an acquisition of voting rights above a particular threshold level.

-Control itself, as used in the antitrust context, is a sometimes vague and ill-defined concept that generally means the right or ability to direct a target's commercial decisions - either through ownership of 50 per cent or more of an entity's voting rights, or through board representation paired with unilateral veto rights over key decisions, such as approval of the annual budget and business plan or appointment and removal of senior management.
+Control itself, in the antitrust context, generally means the right or ability to direct a target's commercial decisions - either through ownership of 50 per cent or more of an entity's voting rights, or through board representation paired with unilateral veto rights over key decisions, such as approval of the annual budget and business plan or appointment and removal of senior management.